Updated July 2020.

 E. Standardisation.
 Adopting a standardised and consistent method of filing, where documents are saved in the same way sounds obvious.
 However, this is the most overlooked part of any document structure process.

 Stewart Wright is Founder and Director of YourDMS Ltd, and has over 20 years in the Document Management industry offering extensive senior management experience, delivering high quality products and services.

-Working with companies such as Invu, Abbyy, Draycir, Complytrax, Microsoft and Fujitsu to deliver business critical software and solutions to organisations from 3 to 3000 users, YourDMS provides bespoke, efficient document management solutions to companies seeking to reduce costs by improving their data capture, workflows, print reduction and email management.
+Working with companies such as Invu, Sisense, CumulusPro, Abbyy, Microsoft, Epsom, Draycir and Fujitsu to deliver business critical software and solutions to organisations from 3 to 3000 users, YourDMS provides tailored, efficient Document Management, Business Intelligence and Accounts Payable solutions to companies seeking to reduce costs by improving their data capture, workflows, print reduction and email management.